-This result is a new discovery which has not been explored previously.
+This result is a new discovery which is not known to have been explored previously.
 The extent of the zones has not been established at this time, however the company controls about 150 km2 of potential ground.

-The best niobium (Nb) intersection was also encountered in Hole NG-22-02 (155 metres below REE values): •582 to 587 metres, 0.05% Niobium (Nb) (150 true width not known at this time.
+The best niobium (Nb) intersection was also encountered in Hole NG-22-02 (155 metres below REE values), where 582 to 587 metres, 0.05% Niobium (Nb) were found (true width not known at this time).

 Although this niobium result was lower than anticipated, geological evidence indicates that carbonatite complexes tend to be zoned and the location of REE mineralization does not necessarily coincide with the Nb-bearing zones.
-The St Honore deposit in Quebec has both a rare earth zone (REE) and a separate niobium (Nb) zone.
+The St Honoré deposit in Quebec has both a rare earth zone (REE) and a separate niobium (Nb) zone.